 50g ground almonds

 50g flaked almonds

 1. If you have a food processor but the ingredients except the flaked almonds in a food processor and blitz until it resembles breadcrumbs.
 Empty into another bowl and stir in the almonds.

-If you don’t have a food processor, rub the ingredients together (except for the flaked almonds) by hand then stir in the flaked almonds.
+If you don’t have a food processor, rub the ingredients together (except for flaked almonds) by hand then stir in the almonds.

-2. Sprinkle evenly over the pre-baked pie case which you have filled with mincemeat and bake at 165c/180C fan oven until golden, taking care the pastry crust doesn’t burn.
+2. Sprinkle evenly over pie case/s you have already filled with mincemeat and bake at 165C fan/180C until golden, taking care the topping doesn’t burn.